Deploy Inference Workloads with NVIDIA NIM

 If restricted access is configured:

-Authentication is performed either by a user (with a username/password) or by a user application (with client credentials).
+Authentication is performed either by a user (with a username/password), user application or applications (with client credentials).

-Authorization to access the endpoint is enforced based on user or group membership.
+Authorization to access the endpoint is enforced based on user, application or group membership.

 Follow the below steps to obtain a token: